-- What may cause Alzheimer’s disease?
+- What may cause Alzheimer’s?

 Scientists don’t yet fully realize what causes Alzheimer’s disease.
 However, chronic diseases, such as heart disease and diabetes, diet, exercise, and level of socialization might have an effect on whether or not an individual develops Alzheimer’s.